KhronosGroup/Basis-Universal-Transcoders/README.md

 A collection of optimized WebAssembly transcoders for [Basis Universal](https://github.com/BinomialLLC/basis_universal/) compressed GPU texture formats.

 These transcoders accept only low-level compressed payloads.
-Containers such as `.basis` or [KTX](https://github.khronos.org/KTX-Specification/) should be decoded by other means.
+Containers such as `.basis` or `.ktx2` ([KTX](https://github.khronos.org/KTX-Specification/)) should first be parsed by other means, then transcoded to the target format with this library.

 ## Implementation Status